-My Guide To Little India Singapore During Deepavali
+My Guide to Little India in Singapore During Deepavali

 Just before I left Singapore to return to the UK, I attended a Bollywood Charity event in Little India that reminded me of how much I love this colourful and captivating neighbourhood.
 As an artist, I find so much that inspires here from the vividly hued saris on display in the shops to the fragrant jasmine garlands and exotic spices in the markets, the glittering gold jewellery and intriguing temples.
 Although there is always something to see in this vibrant part of the city, Deepavali is a particularly wonderful time to visit.